mfreed7/declarative-shadow-dom/README.md

 Additional parameters added to attachShadow in the future could naturally be added as attributes to the declarative `<template shadowroot>` form.

-## Open Questions

-With the behavior described above, a number of questions and corner cases arise:

-1. How should the fragment parser treat this:
+## Existing declarative shadow roots

+Because existing components might exist that do not anticipate the existence of a declaratively-created shadowroot, these components might break if they assume `this.attachShadow()` will never throw and will always return an empty shadow root.
+To accomodate these components, the following changes will be made:

+1. If `attachShadow()` is called on a node that already contains a **declaratively-created** shadow root, the existing contents of that shadow root will be removed, and the (now empty) shadow root will be returned by `attachShadow()`.
+Note that no behavior changes will be made for **imperatively**-created shadow roots.
+An existing imperatively-created shadow root will cause any subsequent call to `attachShadow()` to throw an exception, as it does today.

+2. (Discussed in a separate [issue](https://github.com/w3c/webcomponents/issues/871)) An accessor will be added to `ElementInternals` to provide "declarative Shadow DOM-aware" components access to existing shadow roots, including "closed" shadow roots.
+The `ElementInternals.shadowRoot` accessor will return any existing `#shadowroot` so that its content can be potentially re-used and connected.

+## Root element is `<template shadowroot>`

+In this case:

  ```javascript
 host.innerHTML = '<template shadowroot=open></template>'
 ```

- I.e. should this be smart enough to attach a shadow root to the `<host>` element in this case?
-Or should this just result in a warning, and a “normal” template inside `<host>`?
+ it would be a bit odd/confusing if this attached a shadow root to the `<host>` element.
+To avoid confusion, this will just result in a warning, and a “normal” template inside `<host>`.

- My current thinking here is to just issue a warning and build a "normal" template.
-This seems to be the safest.

-2. What about a `<template>` containing a declarative shadow root?
-How should this work:
+## Templates containing root-level declarative shadow roots

  ```html
  <template id=my_template>